 The trial lawyers of Bisnar Chase take pride in their mission – to make sure every client gets the compensation and justice they deserve.
 But not every client starts out by hiring our experienced personal injury attorneys.
-When a client is looking for new representation or additional courtroom expertise, Bisnar Chase is also adept at stepping in to provide highly-effective last-minute trial attorney services.
+When a client is looking for new representation or additional courtroom expertise, Bisnar Chase is also adept at stepping in to provide highly-effective last-minute trial lawyer services.

 Bisnar Chase has an outstanding success rate, built on the skills of its dedicated attorneys.
 If your case is coming to trial and you need new or additional legal counsel, Bisnar Chase can step in to provide superior representation in the courtroom.